-Nick Fohr enters his second season as an assistant coach at USA Hockey’s National Team Development Program.
-He will help guide the U.S. National Under-18 Team during the 2012-13 campaign.
+Nick Fohr enters his third season as an assistant coach at USA Hockey’s National Team Development Program.

-In his first season as an assistant coach (2011-12), Fohr helped lead the U.S. National Under-17 Team to first place finishes in two international tournaments: the 2011 Four Nations Tournament in Balishikha, Russia and the 2012 Vlad Dzurilla Under-18 Tournament in Piestany, Slovakia.
-He also helped guide the U.S. to a second place finish at the 2012 World Under-17 Hockey Challenge in Windsor, Ont.
+In his first season as assistant coach (2011-12), Fohr helped lead the U.S. National Under-17 Team to first-place finishes at the Four Nations Tournament in Russia and the Vlad Dzurilla Under-18 Tournament in Slovakia.
+He also guided the U.S. to a second-place finish at the 2012 World Under-17 Hockey Challenge in Windsor, Ont.

-Fohr came to the NTDP after completing his second stint at the University of Nebraska at Omaha as director of hockey operations.
-He previously served in the same position from 2004-07 before working behind the bench as assistant coach for the Mavericks (2007-2010).
-Fohr also spent time at UNO as an undergraduate assistant coach in 2002-03.
+Fohr came to the NTDP after seven seasons at the University of Nebraska-Omaha, where he served as director of hockey operations from 2004-07 and 2010-11.
+In between those stints, he was assistant coach for UNO (2007-10), and also spent time as an undergraduate assistant coach in 2002-03.

-Prior to his time with the Mavericks, the Grand Forks, N.D. native was an undergraduate assistant coach at Miami (Ohio) University.
+Prior to his time with the Mavericks, the Grand Forks, N.D., native was an undergraduate assistant coach at Miami University.

 Fohr was a four-year letterwinner with UNO (1998-2002) and earned his degree in exercise science.
 He also played for two seasons with the United States Hockey League’s Lincoln Stars (1996-98), where he earned a spot on the USHL All-Star Team in 1997-98.